Credentialsmodel vs. legacy singleauthThis page has been updated with the latest SDK principles, mainly concerning the usage of the

 Token Based Authentication

-# Example: abc/settings.py
+# Example: abc/auth.py

 from connector.generated import TokenCredential